codingMustache/codingMustache/README.md

 ## Joke of the Day

-I thought about going on an all-almond diet.
-But that's just nuts.
+Waking up this morning was an eye-opening experience.

 ## Daily Trivia

-How fast is USB 3.1 Gen 2 theoretically?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. 1 Gb/s
+ 1. Motorola 68000
- 2. 8 Gb/s
+ 2. Zilog Z80
- 3. 10 Gb/s
+ 3. Yamaha YM2612
- 4. 5 Gb/s
+ 4. Intel 8088

 <details>
   <summary>Answer</summary>
-  10 Gb/s
+  Motorola 68000
 </details>